 What to Do and Expect After You Register for an Online Course

-EXPECT an automated email from “Asnuntuck Community College Distance Learning” with course information and login directions.
+EXPECT an automated email from “Asnuntuck Community College Distance Learning” with course information and other information.
 Automated emails will start to go out two to three weeks before the semester begins to your college-issued email address.
 Learn how to access your college email.

-- View a sample email notice.
-Your semester start dates may be different if taking a late start or accelerated course.
-Check the Academic Calendar for your semester’s start date.
+- Your semester start dates may be different if taking a late start or accelerated course.
+Check the Academic Calendar for the start date of your courses.